MirjamC/xml-workshop/_sources/10_tei_BS.md

             text_file.write(div.text)
             counter += 1
 ```
-Remember that this saves the files in the root folder of your jupyter installation.
+Remember that this saves the files in the root folder of your Jupyter installation.
 If you want it saved in a specific location you need to specify the path before the filename followed by a '/; .
 ````

 Now we have a lot of text files.
 Each one containing one chapter of the book .
 For some uses this may be preferable, but for other a single, ordered file may be preferred.